On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Abstract

 \section{Abstract}

 We study two natural problems concerning the scalar and the Ricci curvatures of the Bismut connection.
-Firstly, we study an analogue of the Yamabe problem for Hermitian manifolds related to the Bismut scalar curvature, proving that, fixed a conformal Hermitian structure on a compact complex manifold, there exists a metric with constant Bismut scalar curvature in that class when the expected constant scalar curvature is non-negative.
+Firstly, we study an analog of the Yamabe problem for Hermitian manifolds related to the Bismut scalar curvature, proving that, fixed a conformal Hermitian structure on a compact complex manifold, there exists a metric with constant Bismut scalar curvature in that class when the expected constant scalar curvature is non-negative.
 A similar result is given in the general case of Gauduchon connections.
 We then study an Einstein-type condition for the Bismut Ricci curvature tensor on principal bundles over Hermitian manifolds with complex tori as fibers.
-Thanks to this analysis we construct new examples of Calabi-Yau with torsion Hermitian structures.
+Thanks to this analysis we construct explicit examples of Calabi--Yau with torsion Hermitian structures and prove a uniqueness result for them.